gdewael/cpg-transformer/README.md

                         num_batches) (default: 1.0)
   --val_check_interval _int_or_float_type
                         How often to check the validation set.
-Use float to check within a training epoch, use int to check every n steps (batches). (default:
+Use float to check within a training epoch, use int to check every n steps (batches). (default: 1.0) --flush_logs_every_n_steps int
-                        1.0)
-  --flush_logs_every_n_steps int
-                        How often to flush logs to disk (defaults to every 100 steps).
+                        How often to flush logs to disk (defaults to every 100 steps). (default:
-                        (default: 100)
+                        100)
   --log_every_n_steps int
-                        How often to log within steps (defaults to every 50 steps). (default:
-                        50)
-  --accelerator str     Previously known as distributed_backend (dp, ddp, ddp2, etc...).
-Can
-                        also take in an accelerator object for custom hardware. (default: None) --sync_batchnorm [str_to_bool]
+                        How often to log within steps (defaults to every 50 steps). (default: 50) --accelerator str     Previously known as distributed_backend (dp, ddp, ddp2, etc...).
+Can also take in an accelerator object for custom hardware. (default: None) --sync_batchnorm [str_to_bool]
                         Synchronize batch norm layers between process groups/whole world.
                         (default: False)
   --precision int       Double precision (64), full precision (32) or half precision (16).
-Can
+Can be
-                        be used on CPU, GPU or TPUs. (default: 32) --weights_summary str
+                        used on CPU, GPU or TPUs. (default: 32) --weights_summary str
                         Prints a summary of the weights when training begins. (default: top) --weights_save_path str
                         Where to save weights if specified.
 Will override default_root_dir for checkpoints only.
 Use this if for whatever reason you need the checkpoints stored in a different place than the logs written in `default_root_dir`.
-Can be remote file paths such as `s3://mybucket/path` or 'hdfs://path/' Defaults to `default_root_dir`.
+Can be remote file paths such as `s3://mybucket/path` or 'hdfs://path/' Defaults to `default_root_dir`. (default: None) --num_sanity_val_steps int
-                        (default: None)
-  --num_sanity_val_steps int
                         Sanity check runs n validation batches before starting the training routine.
-Set it to `-1` to run all batches in all validation dataloaders. (default: 2) --truncated_bptt_steps int
+Set it to `-1` to run all batches in all validation dataloaders.
+                        (default: 2)
+  --truncated_bptt_steps int
                         Deprecated in v1.3 to be removed in 1.5.
-Please use :paramref:`~pytorch _lightning.core.lightning.LightningModule.truncated_bptt_steps`
+Please use :paramref:`~pytorch_l ightning.core.lightning.LightningModule.truncated_bptt_steps` instead.
-                        instead. (default: None)
+                        (default: None)
   --resume_from_checkpoint str
                         Path/URL of the checkpoint from which training is resumed.
 If there is no checkpoint file at the path, start from scratch.
-If resuming from mid-epoch checkpoint, training will start from the beginning of the next epoch. (default: None) --profiler str        To profile individual steps during training and assist in identifying bottlenecks. (default: None) --benchmark [str_to_bool]
+If resuming from mid- epoch checkpoint, training will start from the beginning of the next epoch. (default: None) --profiler str        To profile individual steps during training and assist in identifying bottlenecks. (default: None) --benchmark [str_to_bool]